7 Crucial Things You Need to Know About WHMIS

 What is the meaning of WHMIS?

-The WHMIS meaning is the “Workplace Hazardous Materials Information System”.
+The WHMIS stands for “Workplace Hazardous Materials Information System.”
 WHMIS only applies to chemicals in the Workplace, it only applies to Hazardous Materials, and it is an Information System.

 What is the purpose of WHMIS?

-The purpose of WHMIS is to minimize injuries and fatalities resulting from contact with dangerous chemicals in the workplace.
-With potentially thousands of different chemicals present, WHMIS grants you the right to be informed about the hazardous substances you handle.
+The purpose of WHMIS is to minimize injuries and fatalities resulting from exposure to hazardous chemicals in the workplace.
+There are thousands of different chemicals used in workplaces across Canada.
+WHMIS grants you the right to be informed about the hazardous substances you handle.
 Every year, thousands suffer injuries, and hundreds lose their lives due to exposure to such chemicals.
 Use your right to know.
-Familiarize yourself with the hazardous chemicals in your workplace so you do not become a statistic.
+Familiarize yourself with the hazardous chemicals in your workplace to avoid becoming a statistic.

 What are the three elements of WHMIS?